-When completing your I-693 form, you are required to have a medical exam for green card.
-The physical examination for your green card isn’t much different than a conventional exam from your primary care physician, but must be prepared by a civil surgeon who is authorized by U.S Citizenship and Immigration Services (USCIS).
+When filing your Form I-485, Adjustment of Status, you are required to submit a medical exam Form I-693.
+The physical examination for your green card isn’t much different than a conventional medical exam from your primary care physician, but it must be done by a doctor authorized by U.S Citizenship and Immigration Services (USCIS), called a civil surgeon.
 The examination will take a minimum of two visits, with two or three days in between for the laboratory to perform and report blood test results.

 Blood will be drawn to aid in testing for communicable diseases that pose a public health risk, including gonorrhea, Hansen’s disease, tuberculosis, and syphilis.
 Hansen’s disease is tested by observation, and gonorrhea is diagnosed using a urine test.
-The remaining illnesses are diagnosed using a blood test, such as the QuantiFERON (IGRA) blood test for tuberculosis.
+The remaining illnesses are diagnosed using a blood test, such as the QuantiFERON (IGRA) blood test for tuberculosis, and a urine sample.
 If the IGRA test is found positive, a chest x-ray is required.

-You will also receive any required vaccinations necessary to meet vaccination requirements for your age, which may include measles, mumps and rubella (MMR), tetanus-diphtheria (TD), varicella, meningococcal, and influenza.
+With Form I-693, you are required to submit prove that all vaccination requirements for your age, which include measles, mumps and rubella (MMR), tetanus-diphtheria (TD), varicella, meningococcal, and influenza.
 If some of the required vaccinations have not been done, you must receive all missing vaccinations necessary to meet the requirements.

-If you have had vaccinations in the past, you must provide your medical records, confirming the vaccinations.
+If you have done some vaccinations in the past, you must provide your medical records, confirming the vaccinations.
 If you no longer have the vaccination records, you can have blood titers drawn to test your immunity to MMR and varicella.
-Blood titers measure antibodies, which will verify immunity to certain diseases, so you will not need this required vaccination again.
+Blood titers measure antibodies, which will verify immunity to certain diseases, so you will not need to repeat this required vaccination again.
 If the blood titers results show that you are not immune, you will need obtain a booster shot.